NVIDIA/nvmath-python/docs/sphinx/overview.rst

    Note that all bindings are currently *experimental*.

-2. For the high-level pythonic APIs, we maintain backward compatibility to the greatest extent feasible.
+2. For the high-level Pythonic APIs, we maintain backward compatibility to the greatest extent feasible.
 When a breaking change is necessary, we issue a runtime warning to alert users of the upcoming changes in the next major release.
 This practice ensures that breaking changes are clearly communicated and reserved for major version updates,